IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the Gene collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate Gene items.
+Collection endpoint that accepts various query parameters to filter and sort Gene items.
 Supports filtering on fields within Gene items.

 ### Example